Windows is one of the most popular operating systems in the world and is closely associated with PC hardware.

 Ensure Your Windows Version Is the Same

-Before changing your motherboard or making any hardware change, it’s important to remember that your pre-existing digital license or product key will only help reactivate Windows if the edition stays the same.
+Before changing your motherboard or making any hardware change, it’s important to remember that your pre-existing digital license or product key will only help reactivate it if the edition stays the same.

 You should check the Activation page to confirm what Windows version your PC is using.

-Licenses are expensive, and that’s why so many people want to keep or transfer their Windows licenses.
-And while you can do this for some licenses, it’s not possible for OEM licenses.
+Licenses are expensive, and that’s why so many people want to keep or transfer them.
+And while you can do this for some licenses, it’s not possible for OEM types.